gn0meavp/LRUCache/README.md

 # LRUCache
-Objective-C Implementation of the LRU Cache http://en.wikipedia.org/wiki/Cache_algorithms
+Objective-C Implementation of the LRU Cache. http://en.wikipedia.org/wiki/Cache_algorithms

+Used NSDictionary and Linked List inside.

+## Complexity
+Getting an element: O(1)

+Adding an element: O(1)

-Sample of usage:
+## Sample of usage

 ```objectivec
 // initial state of cache with capacity 3